Oswald Visitor Center

 The historic Leon C. Snyder Education and Research Building is named for the Arboretum's first director, and was designed by noted Minnesota architect Edwin Lundie.
 The Arboretum's original structure opened its doors in 1974.
 Its design echoes a European country manor, combining massive wood timbers and cathedral ceilings with earth-tone colors to create warm, intimate settings for meetings, seminars, and receptions.

-Nestled on the ground floor of the Snyder Building, the Andersen Horticultural Library features 15,000 volumes on horticulture, natural history and children's literature.
-The only horticultural research library in the Upper Midwest, it also maintains one of the largest seed and nursery catalog collections in the country, dating from 1840 to the present.
+Nestled on the ground floor of the Snyder Building, the Andersen Horticultural Library features 20,000 volumes on horticulture, natural history and children's literature.
+The largest horticultural research library in the Upper Midwest, it also maintains one of the largest seed and nursery catalog collections in the country, with nearly 73,000 items dating from 1614 to the present.

 Dedicated in 1980, the Meyers-Deats Conservatory in the Snyder Building is especially popular during the winter months, when visitors crave a "tropical" break.
 The small conservatory features permanent bromeliad, orchid and cactus collections, as well as ferns and other tropical and sub-tropical plants.